 The chestnut fruit from the tree takes a bit of work to get to the nut itself.
 The nuts are encased in a spiky husk enclosure, with two to three nuts per each prickly burr.
 When mature, the fruit falls to the ground and is then shelled off the husk to get to the thin, smooth-shelled nut.
 You will most likely be buying chestnuts already separated from the outer husk.

 Although we refer to them as nuts, the meat inside is soft and starchy, more akin to grains rather than crunchy, like traditional nuts.
 It is the only nut primarily treated as a vegetable due to its starch content.
-The European varieties are a bit larger in size than the native American variety.
+The European varieties are a bit larger than the native American variety.
 Horse chestnuts (generally considered inedible) and water chestnuts are considered a completely different species.

 Beware of Raw Chestnuts

 Certain people with severe intestinal issues, kidney problems, liver disease, and those who are pregnant, should avoid raw chestnuts.
 These nuts are usually boiled or roasted before eating due to the high levels of tannic acid.
 Ingesting high levels of tannic acid can cause stomach irritation, liver damage, or kidney damage.
 Tannic acid is a particular form of tannin, which is a type of polyphenol.
 It is formed in nutgalls by insects on twigs of specific oak trees.
-Chestnuts should be cooked completely in order to avoid digestive discomfort.
+Chestnuts should be cooked completely to avoid digestive discomfort.

 How to Prepare Chestnuts